kangaroo1111/LLM---Detect-AI-Generated-Text/README.md

 - Output next word probabilities from pretrained LLM and compare to true next word
   - probability associated to the true next word is the probability that an LLM generated the text
 - Directly use a classification model (eg Mistral for text classification) and train it to classify human written vs AI generated
-- Extract last hidden state from pretrained LLM and feed it through a neural net for classification
+- Extract last hidden state from pretrained LLM and feed it through a Random Forest Classifier
   - Self-attention works such that the last hidden state will contain information about the whole text

 Results: \